3. Protection Universelle Maladie (PUMA)

 If you wish to contest the imposition then you need to write to URSSAF with your documentary evidence.

-If they are unwilling to accept your challenge you are entitled to appeal to the Commission de Recours Amiable (CRA) in the agency, and ultimately appeal to a local court, the tribunal des affaires de sécurité sociale (TASS).
+If they are unwilling to accept your challenge you are entitled to appeal to the Commission de Recours Amiable (CRA) in the agency, which you need to do so within two months of receipt of the bill, and ultimately appeal to a local court, the tribunal des affaires de sécurité sociale (TASS).

 If you are on a low income affiliation to the PUMA is free of charge, as you will be covered through the CMU Protection Complémentaire (CMU-C).